Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Volunteer/Internship experience:

-- Include any relevant experience you’ve gained from volunteering or interning
+- List any relevant experience you’ve gained from volunteering or through internships

-- Be sure to highlight any accomplishments or responsibilities you held during these roles.
+- Highlight any accomplishments or responsibilities you took on in these positions.

 References: